lusiki/starter-academic/content/authors/admin/_index.en.md

 - Visitors
 ---

-I am a professor of statistics at the Faculty of Cratian Studies in Zagreb.
-My research interests include  *Data Science*, *Big Data*, macroeconomics, econometrics and applied quantitative methods.
-These days I`m working on several new university courses like *Big Data in social sciences* and *Natural Language Processing in communicology research* and also freelancing on two *Data Science* projects.
+I serve as a Professor of Statistics at the Croatian Catholic University in Zagreb.
+My academic journey has led me to delve into areas such as Data Science, Big Data, Macroeconomics, Econometrics, and other applied quantitative methods.
+Currently, I'm in the process of designing new university courses, notably "Big Data in Social Sciences" and "Natural Language Processing in Communicology Research".
+Alongside my academic commitments, I'm also freelancing on a pair of Data Science initiatives.

-I`m enthusiastic about academic research in economics and data science, teaching, technology and acquiring new quantitative skills.
-I like all data related things like (beautiful) visualizations, models and ecosystems...In my free time I enjoy sports, ice baths and consume lots of veggies, coffee, and computational power...
+My passion lies at the intersection of economics, data science, and education.
+I'm always eager to explore the latest in technology and to hone my quantitative skills further.
+Data, in all its facets—from compelling visualizations to intricate models—fascinates me.
+When I step away from the academic world, I indulge in sports, rejuvenate with ice baths, and savor a mix of veggies, coffee, and the thrill of computational challenges.